 The anti-state movement in Russia in the seventies was crushed and supplanted by a movement, the essence of which was the State and Dictatorship.
 For nearly forty years the minds of tin toiling masses were being poisoned by state socialists.
 The ultimate goal of state socialism parading under the cloak of liberty coincided in theory with the aspirations of the toiling masses and became the religion of the proletariat.
-When the Revolution broke the age-long voke of despotism, and freed the toiling masses from a possible bourgeois domination, it infused its movement with a vital socialism of the people, and it found support in the most resolute and active faction of state socialists, the Bolsheviks.
+When the Revolution broke the age-long yoke of despotism, and freed the toiling masses from a possible bourgeois domination, it infused its movement with a vital socialism of the people, and it found support in the most resolute and active faction of state socialists, the Bolsheviks.
 Because the Bolsheviks identified themselves with the Revolution, and tried to direct its course, they were soon confused in the popular mind with the Revolution itself.
 This misconception became more strongly entrenched in the minds of the people despite the diametrically opposed purposes of the Revolution and the Bolsheviks.
 This gave the Bolsheviks complete freedom of action, and they proceeded slowly but surely to curtail the freedom and initiative of the toiling masses, gradually strengthening dictatorship and corrupting the spirit of the Revolution.

-Had this betraval been completed with the NEP not in 1921, but during the crucial Civil War, we could definitely say that the Revolution was crushed by the Whites, not by the Bolsheviks.
+Had this betrayal been completed with the NEP not in 1921, but during the crucial Civil War, we could definitely say that the Revolution was crushed by the Whites, not by the Bolsheviks.
 But the Whites were predestined to failure, because the spirit of the Revolution was not as yet completely emasculated - it still retained ethical elements, i. e. liberty and economic equality.
 The toilers still hoped for free development and creative life after the Civil War.
 We see then that the Revolution was crushed not from without but from within.
 The very ones that aroused the enthusiasm of the masses to defeat the Whites in the Civil War proved to be the internal enemies of the Revolution.
 When the Civil War ended the toilers found themselves bound and gagged.
 They failed to protest energetically enough at the right time against the throttling of liberty, against the imposition of restrictions, against all regimentations and terrorism.
 Because all these restrictions seemed to be necessary for the defense of the Revolutionary conquests, the toilers watched in silence the replace-ment of federalization by centralization, free activity by control from above.
-The result was that petty-bourgeois laxity and anarchy."
-The slogan of Lenin had now become", to mercilessly tighten up, to discipline severely, to ruthlessly destroy laxity."
-(Vol. 15, p.
-224).
-And this policy has been and is being fol-lowed to this day with ail the mercilessness prescribed.
-And the tightening up and the disciplining has been carried out over the land of Russia with such zeal and fervor, that it has ceased to be a land and has become instead a huge prison, a vast cor-rection institution, from which Mussolini and Hitler are learning their lessons in discipline, and upon which the body of interna-tional reactionaries look with concealed envy.
+The result was that they even lost the conquests they had made during Tsarism.
+Thus state socialism masked in ethical purposes but pursuing an unethical path, destroyed the people's revolution which pursued liberty and economic equality, and had begun to build institutions on this basis.
+This betrayal of the Russian Revolution had and continues to have a tre-mendous retarding effect on the international workers movement.